egnha/dub/README.md

 [Python](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences)
 and
 [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
-While R has no such feature built-in, the idea of using a custom operator to do this has long been folklore knowledge.
+While R has no such feature, using a custom operator to do this has long been a folklore method.
 The earliest implementation that I could find is due to [Gabor Grothendieck](https://stat.ethz.ch/pipermail/r-help/2004-June/053343.html) (2004).